-Nicotine medications or Champix or Zyban can take the edge off these cravings.
-If you are using these medications, check that you're using them correctly and, for nicotine medications, using enough.
+Prescribed stop smoking tablets or nicotine patches, lozenges, gum, mouth spray or inhalator can take the edge off these cravings.
+If you are using these medications, check that you're using them correctly and, for nicotine lozenges, gum, mouth spray or inhalator, using enough.